RoySenpai/Reliable-UDP/README.md

 ## Requirements

-- A C++ compiler that supports C++17 or later (GCC, Clang, etc.).
+- A C++ and C compilers that supports C++17 and C11 or later (GCC, Clang, etc.).
 - A Unix-like operating system (Linux, MacOS, etc.) or Windows.
-- Root/sudo privileges to install the library (optional, but recommended).
+- Root/sudo/admin privileges to install the library (optional, but recommended).

 ## How to build